wp-plugins/jumplead/readme.txt

 Identify and connect with prospects while they are active on your website; identify visiting organisations and returning prospects.
 Trigger sales team notifications.

 #### 2. Convert visitors to leads with Conversion Forms and Landing Pages.
 Capture and profile your leads across web forms.
 Create, manage and score them automatically.
+Integrate Jumplead with your existing Jetpack and Formidable web forms.
+Create contacts from your blog comments.

 #### 3. Trigger targeted marketing with Marketing Automation.
 Use lead activity to automate sales team notifications, nurture autoresponders and lifecycle stage changes.
+Use existing Jetpack and Formidable forms to trigger marketing automations.

 #### 4. Nurture leads with email Broadcasts and Autoresponders.
 Nurture leads through sales funnel stages based upon their individual activity; by sales stage, custom tags or contact properties.
 Create segmented lists based upon activity and preferences.